lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ## 8.3 Cell Tessellation

   As briefly introduced in [Chapter 5 - Data Representation](/VTKBook/05Chapter5), nonlinear cells are often used in various numerical techniques such as the finite element method.
-While some visualizatinon systems support nonlinear cells directly, typically onlyquadratic and occasionally cubic formulations are supported (for example, VTK supports quadratic cells).
+While some visualization systems support nonlinear cells directly, typically only quadratic and occasionally cubic formulations are supported (for example, VTK supports quadratic cells).
 This represents only a small subset of the formulations currently available in numerical packages, and ignores the unlimited potential cell formulations.
 To address this important problem, visualization systems may provide an adaptor framework (see **Figure 8-23**) that enables users to interface their own simulation system to the visualization system <em style="color:blue;background-color: white">\[Schroeder06\]</em>.
 Such a framework requires writing adaptor classes that are derived from visualization dataset and cell base classes (in the figure these are labeled GenericDataSet and GenericAdaptorCell).
 These adaptors act like translators, converting data and method invocations to and from the forms expected by the visualization system and the numerical system.
 Like any other data objects, such adaptor cells and datasets can be processed directly by visualization algorithms.
 However, processing such general data objects is a difficult problem, since most visualization algorithms described in the scientific literature to date adopt the fundamental assumptions that cell geometry is linear.
 Removing this assumption may require introducing significant complexity into the algorithm, or may even require a new algorithm.
 For example, the marching cubes isocontouring algorithm assumes that the cells are ortho-rectilinear hexahedra; without this assumption elaborate transformations to and from parametric and global coordinate systems are required, and even then in highly curved nonlinear cells, degenerate or self-intersection isocontours may be generated without extensive topological and geometric checks.
 Thus the adaptor framework typically includes methods for tessellating nonlinear cells into the familiar linear cells, which can then be readily processed by conventional visualization algorithms.
 In the following section, we briefly described a simple method for tessellating higher order, nonlinear cells to produce linear cells.

 <figure id="Figure 8-23">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-23.png?raw=true width="640" alt="Figure8-23">